 The Gift of Looking Back: Why Your Memories Deserve More Than a Hard Drive

-Have you ever scrolling through your phone and stumbled on a photo that instantly transported you back to a moment you'd forgotten?
+Have you ever been scrolling through your phone and stumbled on a photo that instantly transported you back to a moment you'd forgotten?
 Maybe it was your kids laughing at the beach last summer, or that messy birthday cake moment that now seems absolutely perfect.

 There's something powerful about photographs.
 They freeze time in a way nothing else can.